G.I. Joe: A shift in play patterns

 For its first ten years, G.I.
 Joe was a generic soldier/adventurer with only the slightest hints of a team concept existing.
 In 1975, after a failed bid to purchase the toy rights to the Six Million Dollar Man, Hasbro issued a bionic warrior figure: Mike Power, Atomic Man.
 One million units were sold.
-Also added to the Adventure Team was a superhero, Bullet Man.
+Also added to the Adventure Team was a superhero, Bulletman.
 This character had recurring enemies, The Intruders – Strongmen from Another World.
 Comics included with figures at the time featured "Eagle Eye" Joe, Atomic Man, and Bullet Man operating together; the Adventure Team was finally an actual team.
 The original 12 in G.I.
 Joe line ended in America in 1976.
 At this time, Hasbro released a line of inexpensive, rotationally molded mannequins in the G.I.
 Joe style called The Defenders.
 Hasbro published comic book advertisements starring the Adventure Team, featuring the original G.I.
 Joe, Atomic Man, and Bulletman as members.